ucan-wg/invocation/README.md

   "ucan/invoke": "bafyUCAN",
   "v": "0.1.0",
   "nnc": "abcdef",
+  "ext": null,
   "sig": "bdNVZn_uTrQ8bgq5LocO2y3gqIyuEtvYWRUH9YT+SRK6v/SX8bjt+VZ9JIPVTdxkWb6nhVKBt6JGpgnjABpOCA"
 }
 ```

 # 3 Receipt & Attestation

-An invocation receipt is a claim about what the output of an invocation is.
+An invocation receipt is a claim about what the output of an invocation.
 A receipt MUST be attested via signature of the principal (the audience of the associated invocation).

 Note that this does not guarantee correctness of the result!
 The level of this statement's veracity MUST be ony taken that the signer claims this to be a fact.

-The receipt MUST be signed with by the `aud` from the UCAN.
+The receipt MUST be signed by the `aud` from the UCAN.

 ## 3.1 IPLD